treshugart/camp/readme.md

 _It was created to explore the idea that mono-repos may just not be necessary._

+There's a few things it aims to do:

+* Automate installation and linking of dependencies that are in the same project.
+* Running scripts against multiple workspaces at once.

 ## Installing

 Er... you can't do that yet.
 This is still experimental and yet to be published.

 ## Getting started

+Let's define two terms we use here:

+1. Project - a set of workspaces.
+2. Workspace - a single repo within a project.

-You start with a single repo.
-When you run `camp` inside of it, it will figure out what other packages you might be working on, clone them next to your current repo and then link them into your node modules using `npm link`.
-It does this using an idea - that isn't new - called workspaces.
+You start with a single repo and run `camp` inside of it.
+Camp will then figure out what other workspaces you might be working on, clone them next to your current repo and then link them into your node modules using `npm link`.

+When you want to work on a linked workspaces, just run `camp` inside of them and any related workspaces that aren't installed yet will be installed and linked accordingly.

 ### Scoped packages